The J-1 visa is available to authorized aliens participating in exchange visitor programs in the US.

 |More than 50% of the resources come from a national or international scholarship|

-2. Optional hands-on training (OPS) to be used off-campus after graduation generally.
+2. Optional Practical Training (OPS) for off-campus employment after graduation generally.

-For the STEM (Science, Technology, Engineering, and Mathematics) area it can be extended for another 17 months.
+For the STEM area (Science, Technology, Engineering and Mathematics) it can be extended for another 17 months.

-Students who choose one of the two options must have completed a year of study in the United States.
+Students who choose one of the two options must have completed one year of study in the United States.

-Work authorization is for 18 months or for the duration of the program (as long as it is less than the maximum time).
-PhD students can obtain a visa extension for an additional 18 months.
+The work authorization is for 18 months or for the duration of the program (as long as it is less than the maximum time).
+Only doctoral students can obtain a visa extension for an additional 18 months.

-AT lasts for the duration of the study program.
+The AT has a duration equal to the time of the study program.

 Frequently asked questions about the J-1 visa

 Below we will answer many questions regarding this visa.
-If you do not find an answer or have your own questions, do not hesitate to consult us completely free of charge.
+If you can’t find an answer or have your own questions, don’t hesitate to contact us.

-This is generally agreed with the supervisor of the company where you do the internship.
+This is usually agreed with the supervisor of the company where you are interning.
 Although they are generally paid since the companies understand that the student needs to cover transportation and food expenses.

-When the host company pays for the internship or pays for transportation, food and more this must be indicated on form DS-7002.
-The intern must not accept additional work while doing their internship in the United States.
+When the sponsor company pays for the internship or pays for transportation, food and other this must be indicated on the DS-7002 form.
+The intern must not accept an additional job while completing their internship in the United States.

 This is not possible.
-However, some companies offer foreign J-1 visitors some free time.
+However, some companies offer alien J-1 visitors some time off.

-If you still have questions about the J-1 visa, please contact one of our immigration attorneys.
-Request a free consultation and we will be happy to provide you with the information you need.
-We speak Spanish and English.
+If you have questions about the J-1 visa, please contact us, you will receive a professional consultation and we will be happy to expand the information you need.

 Tell Us Your Case